25 Dos and Don’ts of Ignoring Your Spouse During Separation

 Regardless of the reason for divorce, it is best to respect your in-laws.
 The divorce is only between you and your spouse; cutting ties with your in-laws or insulting them won’t make it better.

 Don’t forget these people used to be your family members.
-However, if your in-laws don’t reciprocate the respect, you have a right to focus on the divorce.
+However, if your in-laws don’t reciprocate the respect, you have a right to focus on the divorce and cut ties with them if needed.

 10. Take care of yourself

-Look your best every time you step out, and people question if you are going through any divorce.
+Look your best every time you step out, and you’ll make people question if you are actually going through any divorce.

 11. Make the best of your me-time